You might have heard your barber ask you the question before: “Would you like the back squared, or tapered?”

 You may have thought: “What do they mean by that?
 Isn’t it just meant to be squared off?”
 Or “I can’t see it, so it doesn’t really matter!”

-In this week’s edition of #BarberTalk by New York Barbers, we are going to explain the difference between a Squared and Tapered Neckline, and which option looks better!
+In this edition of #BarberTalk by New York Barbers, we are going to explain the difference between a Squared and Tapered Neckline, and which option looks better!

 A tapered or natural neckline is when there is no “blunt” or “boxed off” line at the back.
 The hair is either left natural at the back or cut so it gradually fades down into the neckline and is not squared off.
 This is regarded as a more natural option to the haircut.

 With a tapered neckline, the barber can either just ‘feather’ the bottom of your neckline to achieve a very natural taper, or they will take the bottom part of hair at the back shorter to give you a bit more of a fade/taper at the back.
-The majority of the time this depends on the customer's hair and how it grows at the back.
+The majority of the time this depends on your hair and how it grows at the back.

 However, when a hairline is left natural (tapered in) at the back, it allows the neckline to seamlessly fade into your haircut.
 So, as your hair starts to grow – it is all growing as one and grows in evenly.
 This gives your haircut a longer lifespan and it will look much better when growing out.